StormWindStudios/BASH-Pro-Tips/README.md

 Building dependency tree
 Reading state information...
 Done cowsay is already the newest version (3.03+dfsg2-4).
-0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
+0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded. #test
 ```
+## Re-use the Last Argument
+Sometimes we need to use arguments from previous commands.
+We can avoid typing them out manually by using the **alt+.** shortcut, which will cycle through the arguments you've recently used.

 ## Move Around Long Commands Quickly
 Modifications can be a pain to make in a long command if you're using just the left and right arrow keys.
 The following shortcuts are helpful.